-Some employment agreements go so far as prescribing the employer's preferred process for dealing with issues such as incapacity.
-Where these exist the employer must be cognisant of their effect before undertaking any review of an employee's employment in this context.
-The failure to abide by the expressed process, if challenged, will generally attract liability as a breach of that agreement.
-This is almost certain where the failure prejudicially affects the employee to their disadvantage.
-In the absence of express terms, the implied term of trust, confidence and "fair dealing" may be breached where an employer fails to abide by the rules of procedural fairness as outlined in this guide in terminating the employment of an employee for incapacity.
+Some employment agreements prescribe the employer's preferred process for dealing with issues such as incapacity.
+The employer must be cognizant of their existence and effect before undertaking any review of an employee's employment.
+The failure to abide by the expressed process will generally breach the agreement.
+This is almost certain in situations where the failure prejudicially affects the employee to their disadvantage.

+Where there are not express terms, the implied term of trust, confidence and "fair dealing" may be breached, where an employer fails to abide by the rules of procedural fairness (as outlined in this guide).